Just a short while ago, my PS4 Controller suddenly failed.

 4.11 Bluetooth Wireless antenna

-4.12 ARM Processor
+4.12 PS4 Controller PCB—ARM Processor

-These chips are the hearts of the controllers operating all of the controller’s functions without requiring input from the console.
+These chips are the hearts of the controllers operating all of the Controller’s functions without input from the console.

 PS4 Controller PCB Buying Guide

-Now, that you know what you need, you can complete your plans for a custom gaming pad, though this knowledge would serve you well if you just need to replace a few broken parts.
+Now that you know what you need, you can complete your plans for a custom gaming pad, though this knowledge would serve you well if you need to replace a few broken parts.

 Some things you should consider when buying video game console parts, including stuff for the PlayStation 4, include:

-PS4 controllers must withstand many hours of play and therefore require circuitry that can handle the strain.
+PS4 controllers must withstand many hours of play, requiring circuitry to handle the strain.

-• High-quality parts and materials – You need reliable parts made from quality materials sourced from reliable vendors.
+You need reliable parts made from quality materials sourced from reliable vendors.

 We are building a gaming device.
-You should expect the parts you put in it have the design and capacity to handle that environment.
+You should expect the parts you put in it to have the design and capacity to handle that environment.

 Automated PS4 Controller Construction Available

-You should also consider PCB automation.
-PCB automation takes raw materials and makes your entire PCB assembly with just a push of a button.
+It would help if you also considered PCB automation.
+PCB automation takes raw materials and makes your entire PCB assembly with a push of a button.

 The process allows for the mass production of PCBs that meet Sony’s PS4 controller circuit board texture specifications and requirements.

 Our system uses a standalone router to route your PCBAs into independent assemblies, allowing you to produce and accommodate more PCBs.

-We even have the Laser Singulation system for building flexible circuit boards textures.
-That way you can work with multiple designs at the same time.
+We even have the Laser Singulation system for building flexible circuit board textures.